nautobot/nautobot/nautobot/docs/development/index.md

 After the third minor release (`2.3.0`), we would plan for another major release, in this case `3.0.0`.

-We estimate non-patch releases will be released quarterly but dates are not set in stone at this time.
+We estimate non-patch releases will be released quarterly but dates are not set in stone.
 Dates and notifications will occur by updating the GitHub Release Milestone and on Slack.

 An example of the release timeline for the `2.0` release cycle: